TheRenegadeCoder/SnakeMD/docs/docs/template-api.rst

 are looking for a bit more convenience.
 Ultimately, these folks can expect support for typical document sections such as tables of contents, footers, copyrights, and more.
+In addition, because the core element library is designed to adhere as closely to vanilla Markdown as possible, folks can also find extended markdown features here, such as checklists, alerts, and more.

 Template Interface
 ------------------